gazebosim/docs/tutorials/Moving_robot/moving_robot.md

 # Moving the robot

 In this tutorial we will learn how to move our robot.
 We will use the robot we built in the [Build your own robot](../SDF/car_demo.md) tutorial.
 You can download the robot from [here](../SDF/car_demo.sdf).
-You can also find the finished world of this tutorial [here](move_robot.sdf).
+You can also find the finished world of this tutorial [here](moving_robot.sdf).

 ## What is a plugin

 To make our robot move we will use the `diff_drive` plugin.
-But before doing so let's answer the question "What is a plugin".
+But before doing so let's answer the question "What is a plugin?"
 A plugin is a chunk of code that is compiled as a shared library and inserted into the simulation.
 Plugins make us control many aspects of the simulation like world, models etc.

 ### Diff_drive plugin

-`diff_drive` plugin helps us to control our robot, specifically a robot that can be differentially driven.
+`diff_drive` plugin helps us control our robot, specifically a robot that can be differentially driven.
 Let's setup the plugin on our robot.
-Open the `car_demo.sdf` and add the following code under the `vehicle_blue` model.
+Open the `car_demo.sdf` and add the following code within the `vehicle_blue` model tags.

 ```xml
 <plugin